Bakarseck/orm-go/docs/sql.md

 - `Where(column string, value interface{})`: Adds a WHERE clause with the given condition.
 - `And(column string, value interface{})`: Adds an AND condition to the WHERE clause.
 - `Or(column string, value interface{})`: Adds an OR condition to the WHERE clause.
+- `OrderBy(column string, order int)`: Adds an ORDER BY clause with the given column and order.
+0 for ASC and DESC
+- `Limit(limit int)`: Adds a LIMIT clause with the specified number.
+- `Join(table string, condition string)`: Adds a JOIN clause with the given table and condition.
+- `GroupBy(column string)`: Adds a GROUP BY clause with the specified column.
+- `Having(condition string)`: Adds a HAVING clause with the given condition.

 ## Français